aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The greatest danger could be your stupidity.
+> 🥠 If you look back, you’ll soon be going that way.

-Last update: Sun Dec  8 05:08:41 2024
+Last update: Mon Dec  9 05:10:14 2024

 ### Let's play! 🎮